SKGemini/capstone_project/README.md

 Many films have turned to books as plot sources.
 It seems that any book can be considered to become a movie.
 But the translation from paper to film is difficult for certain genres and not every book is deemed "worthy" for such a huge project.
 Also, it's not feasible to produce a film adaption for every single book.
 So what features of a book entails it to have a film adaption?
 This project will explore those features to see if one can predict the likelihood of a film adapation for a book.

 ## Background
 I am appealing to two audiences: book/movie lovers and film producers.
 As an avid reader, I enjoy reading books of various genres and topics--some of which I deem worthy for a movie but hasn't been made into fruition.
 This project can highlight "hidden gems" or advocate for books.
 For film producers, they could do a pre-screening of books to consider.
+My approach is to help improve the movie experience with more variety and help keep book sales afloat.

+## Data Collection
 Features considered:
 ```
 - year of publication